 So, am I living out loud?
 I’d like to say I am.
 I am living and using every part of my journey the way that I feel HE might expect.
 It’s not always easy and it seems that the challenges often outweigh the rewards.
 But, I will continue to LIVE OUT LOUD and do everything He wills me to do so that I can BE happiness and love in order to SPREAD happiness and love.

-Please visit my blog if you would like to read details about my journey and some of the everyday anecdotes that occur.
+Please visit my blog if you would like to read details about my journey as well as my encounters with others and their journeys.
 I will LIVE OUT LOUD so that perhaps your journey might be affected as a result.

 Live your best life and LIVE OUT LOUD.
 Achieve the mind, body, and spirit you deserve because in the end, that’s all we have.